Vermont Symphony Orchestra

 The Vermont Symphony Orchestra (VSO) is a symphony orchestra based in, and supported in part by, the U.S. state of Vermont.
 It is a 501(c)(3) corporation.
 It is one of the few, and the oldest, state-supported symphony orchestras in the United States.

 Organization

-As of 2023 the VSO has 54 contracted musicians, represented by the Boston Musicians Association AFM Local 9-535.
-It presents an average of 35 to 40 concerts a year, and its annual budget is approximately $1.6 million.
-For fiscal year 2023, the state of Vermont budget contained an appropriation of $141,087 grant (part of the organization's $1.6M budget).
+As of 2026 the VSO has 54 contracted musicians, represented by the Boston Musicians Association AFM Local 9-535.
+It presents an average of 35 to 40 concerts a year, and its annual budget is approximately $2.2 million.
 While operating statewide, the VSO's home offices are found in Burlington, Vermont.

 History

-The VSO was founded in Woodstock in 1934.
-It was invited to perform at the New York World's Fair, in 1939.
+Music Director Andrew Crust and the VSO ensemble during his debut performance at the Flynn.

+Founded in Woodstock, Vermont in 1934 by conductor Alan Carter, the VSO was established with the goal of creating a statewide musical ensemble.
+Unlike many urban orchestras, the VSO was designed as a touring entity, performing in diverse venues such as gymnasiums, armories, and outdoor hillsides to reach rural audiences.
+The early roster of musicians consisted of local residents from various professions, including farmers, doctors, and mail carriers.

+In 1939, the Vermont State Legislature provided $1,000 in funding to send the orchestra to the New York World’s Fair, beginning a tradition of state support that continues today.